 - False arrest and imprisonment, excessive force and related claims under 42 U.S.C. §1983

 - Eminent domain and inverse condemnation

 - Public employment disputes, including claims of discrimination, harassment, and whistleblower retaliation

 In addition, our attorneys have developed unique experience in handling litigation involving student conduct matters.
 These matters, which have recently been the subject of national debate, involve legal issues arising under the United State Constitution and Title IX.
 This has allowed us to develop a vast working knowledge of Title IX, and the regulations and guidance provided by the Department of Education and the Office of Civil Rights.

 Through our representation of public entities, we have represented distinguished universities, schools, cities, counties, joint powers authorities, state agencies, police departments, and special districts throughout California.
-If you would like more information on our public entity practice, please contact one of our firm’s attorneys listed to the right.
+If you would like more information on our public entity practice, please contact one of our firm’s listed attorneys.

 Last update of the article: 07/03/2020